-In 2012, we re-homed 28 dogs, 61 cats and almost 30 other animals, mainly rabbits and birds.
-Almost 90 of these needed to be neutered by us, and we microchipped more than 70.
-We helped treat over 140 cats, dogs and rabbits owned by the public, including our cat and dog neutering scheme.
+In 2015, we re-homed 30 dogs, 65 cats and 40 other animals, mainly rabbits and birds.
+Over 80 of these needed to be neutered by us, and we microchipped 50.
+We helped over 40 cats, dogs and rabbits owned by the public, including our cat and dog neutering scheme.

 Running the Branch costs about £85,000 every year (£1,600 each week) and we rely entirely on donations and legacies for this.
 We also depend heavily on volunteer effort.

 The RSPCA Inspectors and Animal Welfare Officers are part of the national organisation, not our Branch, but they are active in Herefordshire too.
-In 2011, they responded to over 1,500 calls in Herefordshire, involving almost 3,000 animals.
+In a typical recent year, they responded to over 1,500 calls in Herefordshire, involving almost 3,000 animals.

 Over 500 of the calls were complaints about suspected ill treatment or suffering of nearly 1,600 animals, including over 500 dogs, almost 500 farm animals, almost 200 cats and over 150 horses.
 The other calls were about animals who were lost, injured or needed to be rescued.
 Most of these were wildlife, but also included cats, dogs, farm animals, etc.